 }

-A data block is used to fetch data from the provider’s services, which can be used in resource blocks.
+A data block fetches data from the provider’s services, which can be used in resource blocks.
 It includes the data type and configuration details.

-This is used in scenarios where the resource is already deployed, and you would like to fetch the details of that resource.
+This is used in scenarios where the resource has already been deployed and you would like to retrieve its details.

-The code snippet below helps you to fetch details of an existing resource group that is already deployed.
+The code snippet below helps you fetch details of an existing resource group that has already been deployed.

 data "azurerm_resource_group" "example" {